0800 002 9068

 There is some evidence to support the effectiveness of Psychodynamic Therapy but it is limited compared to other types of therapy, such as the robust evidence base for Cognitive Behavioural Therapy (CBT).

 Click/Tap the thumbnails for a larger image

-All of our Psychologists offer Psychodynamic Therapy, click here to view the team.
+All of our Therapists offer Psychodynamic Therapy, click here to view the team.